yitzikc/mre-alarm-timer/README.md

 * _c_ - Set the initial _count_ in seconds.
 The default value is 60.
 * _i_ - Set the _increment_ in seconds.
 The default value is 60.
+If the value is set to _0_ the behavior changes.
+A click would instead set the count back to the initial count value.

 Example: for running the MRE locally with an initial count of 30 seconds, incremented by 15 seconds whenever the counter is clicked:

 `ws://localhost:3901/?c=30&i=15`

+Example: Run the MRE on a server with SSL.
+Set the counter to 60 seconds whenever clicked

+`wss://my.ssl.server.io/?c=60&i=0`

 ### Hosting in the Cloud